chris-ramon/thesis-graphql-go/README.md

 Rapid Prototyping: Since we leveraged GitHub as a central part of the workflow of the project, it enabled rapid iterations of including sets of changes from the graphql-js reference implementation versions.

 Collaboration: it enabled different contributors from different parts that learned from the project and they were to add value.

+#### Validation

+Validation process to verify that the software library implemented is successfully compatible with the standard.

+Risk Assessment: Proactive approach of identifying and mitigating potential risk of the software library.

+Functionality Testing: Process to check that the software library matched the standard.

+Validation Testing: Process to ensure that the final software library meets the requirements of the stakeholders.

+User Acceptance Testing: Process to test the software library with end-users.

+Design Verification and Reviews: Process to oversee the software library design or architecture.

 ## 4.2 Analysis